firecmsco/firecms/website/docs/collections.md

   need to create special indexes in Firestore.
   You can then specify here the indexes created.

 * `initialFilter` Initial filters applied to this collection.
-Consider that you can filter any property, but only those included in `filterableProperties` will include the corresponding filter widget.
-Defaults to none

 * `initialSort` Default sort applied to this collection.
 It takes tuples in the shape `["property_name", "asc"]` or `["property_name", "desc"]`